NadiaMoustafa/payment-scoring/README.md

   **Start the Producer – sends real-time transactions to Kafka**: python producer.py **Start the Consumer – reads transactions from Kafka, scores them using the pre-trained model, and stores the results in MySQL** : python consumer.py

-  **Check Results in MySQL** : Open any MySQL client (e.g., DBeaver) with the credentials provided in the project.
+**9. Check Results in MySQL** : Open any MySQL client (e.g., DBeaver) with the credentials provided in the project.
 The scored transactions will be available in the **table: scored_transactions**

 ## Overview about the Training (The model)